gravitational/teleport/docs/2.3/saml.md

 ### Enable SAML Authentication

 First, configure Teleport auth server to use SAML authentication instead of the local user database.
-Update `/etc/teleport.yaml` as show below and restart the teleport daemon.
+Update `/etc/teleport.yaml` as shown below and restart the teleport daemon.

 ```bash